Pure-Farming/Documentation/docs/resource-types/OGC/index.md

 ### I am having trouble accessing data.
 Whom shall I contact to?

 If you are facing any trouble accessing data or making API calls, write to us at info@mapof.ag.
-Our team will reach out to you and resolve your issue within 24 hours.

 ### Where can I get more help?